iamrenny/ruleflow/README.md

 * Subtraction `-`.
 Returns the subtract
 * Multiplication `*`.
 Multiplies the left value by the right value.
 * Division `/`.
 Returns the division of the left value with the right value as the divisor.
 If the divisor is 0, the condition will be evaluated as `false`.
 The result will be scaled down to 2 decimals.

+* Absolute value `abs`.
+Returns the absolute value of a number.

 #### Logical Operators
 `AND` Evaluates to true if all operands are true and not NULL, to false if one or more operands are false or null.